Tom Burroughs

-Tom Burroughs (born November 21, 1954) is a Democratic member of the Kansas House of Representatives, representing the 33rd district, and formerly served as the House Minority Leader.
-A native of Kansas City, Kansas, he has served since 1997.
+Tom Burroughs (born November 21, 1954) is an American politician who was a Democratic member of the Kansas House of Representatives, representing the 33rd district, in which he served as the House Minority Leader.
+A native of Kansas City, Kansas, he served from 1997 until 2023.

 Prior to his election, Burroughs ran unsuccessfully for the House in 1990 and 1992.
 He has an associate degree from Kansas City Community College and spent nearly 30 years working at the Colgate-Palmolive Company.

 Burroughs was the chair of the Colgate-Palmolive Employees Credit Union and the Wy-Jo Chapter of Credit Unions.

-Committee memberships

-During the 2013-2014 Legislative Sessions, Rep. Burroughs served on the following legislative committees: